georgezhou03/Course-Project/README.md

-# Cleaning-Agents
+# Course-Project
-A Java Application focusing on the searching of cleaning agents in a foreign country.
+This repository is the course project I contributed in Fachhochschule Luebeck.